Loopring/protocols/packages/loopring_v3/circuit/statements.md

 A fee is paid to the operator in any token.
 The operator can choose any fee lower or equal than the maxFee specified by the user.

+The storage nonce system is used to prevent replay protection.

-Only when type == 0 is a valid EdDSA signature required.
+Only when type == 0 is a valid EdDSA signature required, for the other types the approval is checked on-chain.

 In all cases the withdrawal transaction needs to be processed on-chain, so numConditionalTransactions is always incremented.